All Countries in the World

 In the mid-16th century, the area were ruled by native rajahs.
 Rajah Matanda and his nephew, Rajah Sulayman ruled the Muslim communities south of the Pasig River, including the Kingdom of Maynila, while Rajah Lakandula reigned the Kingdom of Tondo north of the river, until the arrival of Spanish colonizers in the 16th century.
 With the Spanish came Catholic missionaries, they established the Diocese of Manila in 1579.

 Today Manila is one of the sixteen cities which make up Metro Manila, known as the National Capital Region.
 The metropolis is bordered to the west by Manila Bay, a natural harbor, to the east by Laguna de Bay (light blue, the largest lake in the Philippines).
 Lake Taal (Lake Bombon (dark blue)), with its complex volcanic system lies to the south.

-Manila has a city population of more than 1.6 million inhabitants, more then 12 million people live in the metropolitan area (the National Capital Region).
+Today Manila has a city population of more than 1.78 million inhabitants (census 2015), more then 12.87 million people live in the metropolitan area (the National Capital Region).

 Spoken languages are Filipino and English.

 Largest city in Metro Manila, in population and land area is Quezon City, one of the former capitals of the Philippines (1948-1976).